wjt/fedc-2021-talk/talk.md

 Making the tool more “official” had several nice results.
 Before, some Flathub contributors had been hesitant to integrate with a tool running on Endless's private CI infrastructure; as part of the Flathub organisation, they were happy to opt in, safe in the knowledge that the Flathub administrators could intervene as needed.
 It was also made a [requirement](https://github.com/flathub/flathub/wiki/App-Requirements#external-data-checker) that new extra-data apps submitted to Flathub should integrate with this tool, which of course helped with its adoption.
 Together, these also led to more people contributing to the project.

 This PR for Zoom seems to have been the first one opened by the Flathub instance of this tool.
+It's running as the GitHub user `flathubbot`, which is also the user which announces the URLs for test builds.
+These two systems actually don't know anything about each other – they just happen to run as the same user.

 You might also notice that it's learned to update the appdata.xml file with the version number and release date of the new version of Zoom.

 ## Becoming a general-purpose app updater